Welcome to An Tir!

 If you are interested, the Kingdom Law can be found at: http://www.antir.sca.org/Pubs/Laws/Laws2012/AnTir_Law_May_2012.pdf

-Like all Kingdoms, AnTir has the standard Peerages: Royal, Chivalry, Laurel, and Pelican.
-We, also, have a Grant of Arms and an Award of Arms.
+Like all Kingdoms, AnTir has the standard Peerages: Royal, Chivalry, Laurel, Pelicans, and Masters of Defence.
+We also have a Grant of Arms and an Award of Arms.

 In AnTir, Grant of Arms comes with the following orders:

 - Goutte de Sang (Service)